wenbinli/rl/README.md

-# rl
+# RL
-some of my python scripts for reinforcement learning
+Some of my python scripts for reinforcement learning, hoping to provide some insight on the related algorithms

 ## Overview
-So far most scripts are for the examples from Barto and Sutton's book (2nd edition) http://webdocs.cs.ualberta.ca/~sutton/book/the-book.html
+Most scripts are based on the examples from Barto and Sutton's book (2nd edition) http://webdocs.cs.ualberta.ca/~sutton/book/the-book.html

 ## Dependency
-Python 2.X + {pygame,matplotlib} tested on Ubuntu 14.04
+Python 2.X + {pygame,matplotlib} tested on Ubuntu 14.04/16.04

 ## List (so far)
 1. gridworld.py: a GUI example (random policy) and DP demo